delphine-boke/setting-up-mac/README.md

-# setting-up-mac
+# setting up mac
-this gives a guide on setting up mac for the first time. for my case, am using macbook with apple m2 chip.
+this is intended for first time users. for my case, am using macbook with apple m2 chip.